GurKeinan/Causal-Inference-Project-Effect-of-Age-on-Graduating/README.md

 ## Usage

-1. First, run the preprocessing script to prepare the data: python preprocessing.py
+1. First, run the preprocessing script to prepare the data: python preprocessing.py with the DATA_PATH variable correctly specified.

-2. Run any of the individual estimation methods: python s_learner.py python t_learner.py python inverse_probability_weighting.py python propensity_score_matching.py
+2. Run any of the individual estimation methods with the DATA_PATH variable correctly specified to point to the output of the previous step. python s_learner.py python t_learner.py python inverse_probability_weighting.py python propensity_score_matching.py python doubly_robust.py
-python doubly_robust.py

-3. For a comprehensive analysis, run the Jupyter notebooks in the following order:
+3. For a comprehensive analysis, run the Jupyter notebooks in the following order with the DATA_PATH variable correctly specified to point to the output of step 1.
    - `Exploration and Common Support.ipynb`
    - `Comparing Classifiers and Important Features.ipynb`
    - `Estimating Average Effects.ipynb`